-The principal reasons for the conclusion of negligible to low risks associated with transport, storage and disposal of the GMO are:
+The principal reasons for the conclusion of low to moderate risks associated with transport, storage and disposal of the GMO are:

 - The GMO has a limited host range, is attenuated and unlikely to cause disease in chickens or other susceptible bird species; - Infectious laryngotracheitis virus does not cause disease in humans or other organisms except some susceptible bird species; - The likelihood of accidental exposure to the GMO by people and the environment would be minimised due to well-established transport, storage and disposal procedures that are regulated by each State and Territory; and local councils; - The GMO would need to be registered with the APVMA, who would impose conditions on the use, transport, storage and disposal of the vaccine; and - Complementation and recombination of the GMO with another alpha herpesvirus is possible but since the ILT virus was isolated in Australia, similar genetic material would already be present in the environment.
+However, new strains have been known to occur as a result of recombination between circulating and vaccine strains resulting in outbreaks.